Hogmanay: Local customs

 An example of a local Hogmanay custom is the fireball swinging that takes place in Stonehaven, Aberdeenshire, in northeast Scotland.
 This involves local people making up "balls" of chicken wire filled with old newspaper, sticks, rags, and other dry flammable material up to a diameter of 2 ft, each attached to about 3 ft of wire, chain or nonflammable rope.
-As the Old Town House bell sounds to mark the new year, the balls are set alight and the swingers set off up the High Street from the Mercat Cross to the Cannon and back, swinging the burning balls around their heads as they go.
+As the Old Town House bell sounds to mark the new year, the balls are set alight, and the swingers set off up the High Street from the Mercat Cross to the Cannon and back, swinging the burning balls around their heads as they go.

-At the end of the ceremony, any fireballs that are still burning are cast into the harbour.
+At the end of the ceremony, fireballs still burning are cast into the harbour.
 Many people enjoy this display, and large crowds flock to see it, with 12,000 attending the 2007/2008 event.
-In recent years, additional attractions have been added to entertain the crowds as they wait for midnight, such as fire poi, a pipe band, street drumming and a firework display after the last fireball is cast into the sea.
+In recent years, additional attractions have been added to entertain the crowds as they wait for midnight, such as fire poi, a pipe band, street drumming, and a firework display after the last fireball is cast into the sea.
 The festivities are now streamed live over the Internet.

 Another example of a fire festival is the burning the clavie in the town of Burghead in Moray.

 In the east coast fishing communities and Dundee, first-footers once carried a decorated herring.
 And in Falkland in Fife, local men marched in torchlight procession to the top of the Lomond Hills as midnight approached.
 Bakers in St Andrews baked special cakes for their Hogmanay celebration (known as "Cake Day") and distributed them to local children.

 Institutions also had their own traditions.
 For example, amongst the Scottish regiments, officers waited on the men at special dinners while at the bells, the Old Year is piped out of barrack gates.
 The sentry then challenges the new escort outside the gates: "Who goes there?"
 The answer is "The New Year, all's well."

 An old custom in the Highlands is to celebrate Hogmanay with the saining (Scots for 'protecting, blessing') of the household and livestock.
 Early on New Year's morning, householders drink and then sprinkle 'magic water' from 'a dead and living ford' around the house (a 'dead and living ford' refers to a river ford that is routinely crossed by both the living and the dead).
 After the sprinkling of the water in every room, on the beds and all the inhabitants, the house is sealed up tight and branches of juniper are set on fire and carried throughout the house and byre.
 The juniper smoke is allowed to thoroughly fumigate the buildings until it causes sneezing and coughing among the inhabitants.
-Then all the doors and windows are flung open to let in the cold, fresh air of the new year.
+Then, all the doors and windows are flung open to let in the cold, fresh air of the new year.
 The woman of the house then administers 'a restorative' from the whisky bottle, and the household sits down to its New Year breakfast.